Lost in translation? Health systems and innovation transfer – TO-REACH presents at EHMA 2020

 - This implies the development of long-term care services to meet the population needs; reforms within the roles, tasks, and structures of hospitals; strengthening of primary care services; and the reinforcement of mental health care services.

-- These goals cannot be met without investing in the healthcare workforce; adequate use of digital tools for people-centred services; continuous quality improvement and measurements; as well as effective governance and improved financing.
+- These goals cannot be met without investing in the healthcare workforce; adequate use of digital tools for people-centred services; continuous quality improvement and measurements; and effective governance and improved financing.

 Some of the key attributes an innovation should have to allows its transfer are the flexibility to be modified by and for potential users; the range of users that can apply the innovation; and the innovation’s capacity to adapt to different local contexts.

-To facilitate and improve knowledge sharing and the transfer of service and policy innovations between health systems, the relevant stakeholders need to understand the context within which the innovation is being implemented; the features of the receiving health system; the type of evidence that is needed; the factors that can facilitate and hinder the transfer of the innovation from one system to another; and the impact of the innovation transfer on the performance of the health system.
+To facilitate and improve knowledge sharing and the transfer of service and policy innovations between health systems, the relevant stakeholders need to understand the context within which the innovation is being implemented.
+They should assess the features of the receiving health system; the factors that can facilitate and hinder the transfer of the innovation; and they should evaluate the impact of the innovation transfer on the performance of the health system.

 To address the gap in innovation transfer in Europe, the TO-REACH project wants to facilitate a partnership approach through a joint initiative.
 This will facilitate the cooperation among countries, increase the capacity-building of the stakeholders at different level, and increase the digital and health literacy of citizens and health and care actors.
 TO-REACH builds on the experience of related European initiatives and aligns with existing initiatives to realistically tackle the challenge that European health systems are facing.